openmusic-project/openmusic-project.github.io/openmusic/doc/om-manual/Conditional.md

 Navigation : [Previous](OMIF "OMif") | [Next](Logical "Logical Operators")

 # Conditional : Multiple Conditions

-Conditional is very similar to omif : it tests if  **a set ** of conditions** ** is fulfilled, one by one.
+Conditional is very similar to **omif** : it tests if  **a set  of conditions** is fulfilled, one by one.
 As soon as one condition is fulfilled, conditional executes the corresponding operation.

-Its behaviour can be summed up as :
+Its behavior can be summed up as :

 "IF condition A is fulfilled, THEN return x, ELSE check if condition B is fulfilled.

 IF condition B is fulfilled, THEN return y, ELSE check if condition C is fulfilled.

 IF condition C is fulfilled..."

 The conditional box can be accessed via the `Functions / Control / CONDITIONAL` menu.

-Inputs and Outputs
+## Inputs and Outputs

 The conditional box takes a number of test arguments.
 It has one default input and output and a free number of additional inputs.

   * "test" : a test argument
   * "add-test" : an additional test argument.